cuba-platform/masquerade/README.md

         }

 The _open()_ method is a standard Selenide method.
 It opens a browser window with the given URL.
-The second line creates an instance of the masquerade Component and binds it with the UI components on the screen.
+The second line creates an instance of the masquerade Component and binds it to the UI component (LoginWindow) on the screen including all the annotated fields inside of the LoginWindow class.
 After that, you can access the screen components as class attributes.
 You can check the attributes visibility, get captions, set values, click the buttons and so on.

 # Tips & Tricks

-The useful tips for how to working with the library.
+Here are some useful tips on how to work with the library.

 ## How to work with screens

-The library provides an ability to create Groovy classes for the screens, to describe all the components on these screens and to implement the necessary methods.
+You can use any JVM language with the library including Groovy / Scala / Kotlin.
+Let's see how to improve your code.

 To do so, just create a new Groovy or Java class and name it as a screen.
 This class should be inherited from the **Composite\<T>** where **T** is the name of your class.

 ## How to work with elements

 The library has a special method  *_$* to define any element in the screen.
-This method has three realisations:
+This method has three implementations:
-* The first realisation get the element by its class;
+* The first implementation gets the element by its class;

+    ```_$(Class<T> clazz)```
-* The second realisation get the element by its class and the path;
+* The second implementation gets the element by its class and the path;

+    ```_$(Class<T> clazz, String... path)```
-* The third realisation get the element by its class and _by_ selector.
+* The third implementation gets the element by its class and _by_ selector.

+    ```_$(Class<T> clazz, By by)```

 For example, we need to click the button on the screen:

+    import static com.haulmont.masquerade.Components._$

-    _$(Button, '<button_name>').click()
+    _$(Button, 'logoutButton').click()

 ## How to check the state of an element